manmohak07/PepSales-Notification-Service/README.md

    - Watching the Kafka consumer logs to see which messages are processed
    - Querying the H2 database to see saved notifications

-In a real-world implementation, the Kafka consumers would handle the actual delivery logic (sending emails, SMS messages, or updating a user interface), making the system highly scalable and resistant to delivery failures.

 ## Conclusion